The-Data-for-Children-Collaborative/noral-tech-research/datacollection/002-data-collection-usecases.md

 ## How is the data going to be used?
 - Build exploratory platforms
 - Information mapping
-- Combine with data visualization tools to build publish the findings
+- Combine with data visualization tools to publish the findings
 - Generate user readable and machine readable reports